baykes75/StelligentProject/README.md

 1. Go to the CloudFormation page and wait till the your new stack with the name AutomationForThePeopleStatck staus changes to CREATE_COMPLETE.

-## Verifying if this excercise was a success
+## Verifying if this exercise was a success

 1. Go to the output tab

 2. Under Value tab, click on the URL which should read something like: http://ec2<IP-ADRESS OF WEBSERVER>.compute-1.amazonaws.com

-3. This should open a webpage displaying: Automation for the people.
+3. This should open a web-page displaying: Automation for the people.

 ________________________________________________________________________________________________________________________________________________________________________________